Skip to main content

 Surgery for Acute Myeloid Leukemia (AML)

 Surgery has a very limited role in the treatment of acute myeloid leukemia (AML).
 Because leukemia cells are spread widely throughout the bone marrow and blood, it’s not possible to cure this type of cancer with surgery.
-Surgery rarely has any role even in the diagnosis of AML, since this can usually be done with a bone marrow aspirate and biopsy.
+Surgery rarely is used even in the diagnosis of AML, since this can usually be done with a bone marrow aspirate and biopsy.

 Surgery to place a central venous catheter